The Personal A in Spanish: What It Is and When to Use It

 There are a couple of exceptions to the personal a usage rule explained above.
 Here are a few instances when you should avoid using the personal a.

-Don’t use it when the direct object is an inanimate object.
+When the direct object is an inanimate object

 This preposition is called the personal a because we only use it when referring to human beings!
 With any other direct object, it’s totally superfluous.
 Compare these two sentences: